LeonardoGagliardo/Projects-FrontendMentor/README.md

-# You can also see my completed challanges in my profile on:
+# You can also see my completed challenges on my profile at:

 Frontend Mentor: https://www.frontendmentor.io/profile/LeonardoGagliardo